Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Introduction

-\item We present \syntaic, a custom dialogue dataset designed to illustrate the complexity of real-world auto insurance call center data.
-While not intended as a benchmark, \syntaic aims to provide a demonstration for the complex nature of real conversations and the challenges faced in this domain, including linking information with different entities and tracking multiple values in a single slot.
+To summarize, our main contributions are: \begin{itemize} \item We design \dialgen, a collaborative human-LM framework for generating complex task-oriented dialogues in domains where privacy constraints have previously prevented data sharing with the research community.
+Synthetic data, training documentation, prompts, and interface code will be released.\footnote{\url{https://boru-roylu.github.io/DialGen}} \item We present \syntaic, a custom dataset designed to illustrate the complexity of real-world auto insurance call center data.
+While not intended as a benchmark, \syntaic aims to provide a demonstration for the complex nature of real conversations and the challenges faced in this domain, including linking information with different entities and tracking multiple values in a single slot. \item We propose an entity-centric scoring methodology that considers information links to different entities, allows for multiple slot values, and provides partial match scores for descriptive values. \end{itemize}